 Lough Tay in County Wicklow is one of the main filming locations for the settlement of Kattegat.
 Also known as “Guinness Lake” (as it’s owned by the Guinness family) the fjord-style mountains of Wicklow County provide the perfect backdrop for the fictional village.
 Unfortunately, the Loch itself lies on private land and you can’t get up close.
 The set of Kattegat village was located right near the shore before it was moved to Ashford Studios in Ballyhenry.

 2Blessington Lakes, County Wicklow

-Many scenes featuring Ragnar and the other Viking Norsemen exploring the vast seas on longships are also filmed on the Blessington Lakes.
+Many scenes featuring Ragnar and the other Viking Norsemen exploring the vast seas on longships are also filmed on the Blessington Lakes (especially during the third season).
 These lakes covering 500 acres in the majestic Wicklow Mountains and were only formed over 50 years ago.
 Scenes were also filmed at the nearby Lough Dan.

 Lough Tay is situated on the Luggala Estate, which is owned by the Guinness family.
 The Estate and its mountains also feature heavily in Vikings as the rugged Scandinavian landscape surrounding Kattegat.

 Another filming location in County Wicklow was at Powerscourt.
 This gorgeous estate and its gardens cover 47 acres and date back to the 13th century.
 The 400 foot high Powerscourt Waterfall was used in the scene where the audience is first introduced to Aslaug, future wife of Ragnar.